-For lasmiditan, as shown in Figure ES1, approximately 12% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at the assumed placeholder price.
-Approximately 27% of eligible patients could be treated without crossing the budget impact threshold at its price to reach the cost-effectiveness threshold of \$150,000.
-All eligible patients could be treated at the \$100,000 and \$50,000 threshold prices, with estimated potential budget impact of approximately 62% of the threshold at the \$100,000 threshold price.
+Results have not been updated based on the above Update added to this report.
+For lasmiditan, as shown in Figure ES1, approximately 12% of eligible patients could be treated in a given year without crossing the ICER budget impact threshold of \$819 million at the WAC.
+Approximately 23% of eligible patients could be treated without crossing the budget impact threshold at its assumed net price.
+Approximately 27% of eligible patients could be treated at the price to reach the cost-effectiveness threshold of \$150,000 per QALY, increasing to approximately 82% at the \$50,000 threshold price.